 Fully warranting a stronger promotional push in the UK, particularly given that Matthew Vaughn has preserved the distinct Englishness of Neil Gaiman's novel, Stardust combines sincerity with a knowing lightness of touch not enjoyed since The Princess Bride's Westley whispered, "As you wish".
 Justifiably deserves to become a cherished fantasy classic.

-A film with true cross-generational appeal, Stardust is as satisfying as any of the summer's tent-pole blockbusters, and certainly more magical.
+In a nutshell: A film with true cross-generational appeal, Stardust is as satisfying as any of the summer's tent-pole blockbusters, and certainly more magical.